OlNatalia/python-codecademy/list.md

 store_line.insert(2, "Vikor")
 print(store_line)

-# Would output:
+# output:
  ['Karla', 'Maxium', 'Viktor', 'Martim', 'Isabella']
 ```

-Some important things to note:
+:memo: Some important things to note:

     The order and number of the inputs is important.
 The .insert() method expects two inputs, the first being a numerical index, followed by any value as the second input.